Specialization of Difference Equations and High Frobenius Powers: Introduction

 If $K$ is a Henselian valued field, then the valuation lifts uniquely to any algebraic extension; as a matter of fact, Henselian valued fields are characterized by this property.
 In the $\omega$-increasing regime, this restriction leads to a vacuous theory, as Example \ref{ex:hens-talg-extensions-not-unique} shows.
 Nevertheless, working over a transformally Henselian base, once the valuation of a transformally algebraic extension is fixed, then it extends uniquely to any larger base; see Corollary \ref{cor-talg-unique-basechange} for a precise statement and further discussion.

-\textbf{The work of Durhan-Van-den-Dries} In characteristic zero, the existence of a model companion of $\VFA$ is due to Durhan (formerly Azgin, \cite{azgin2010valued}) and Van den Dries \cite{azgin2011elementary}.
-Their work involves a Newton-Hensel style approximation scheme applied to the coefficients of a transformal operator.
-Earlier work using this idea includes Scanlon's thesis (see \cite{scanlon2000model}) and work of Belair-Macintyre-Scanlon \cite{belair2007model}.
+\textbf{The work of Durhan-Van-den-Dries} In characteristic zero, the existence of a model companion of $\VFA$ is due to Durhan (formerly Azgin, \cite{azgin2010valued}).
+His work involves a Newton-Hensel style approximation scheme applied to the coefficients of a transformal operator.
+Earlier work using this idea includes Scanlon's thesis (see \cite{scanlon2000model}), work of Belair-Macintyre-Scanlon \cite{belair2007model}, and the work of Durhan-Van den Dries \cite{azgin2011elementary}

 Let $K$ be a model of $\VFA$ of characteristic zero.
-We say that $K$ is \textit{transformally Kaplansky} if nonconstant additive operators given by combinations of difference monomials of the form $x^{\sigma^n}$ are onto on the residue field of $K$.
+We say that $K$ is \textit{transformally Kaplansky} if nonconstant additive operators given by linear combinations of difference monomials of the form $x^{\sigma^n}$ are onto on the residue field of $K$.
 Durhan shows that if $K$ is transformally Kaplansky, then $K$ admits a spherically complete immediate extension which is unique up to isomorphism.
 Furthermore, he proves that the class of models of $\VFA$ which are transformally Kaplansky and transformally algebraically maximal is first order, namely they are characterized by the fact that they obey the Newton-Hensel style approximation scheme mentioned above.
 Finally, fields of this form enjoy elimination of field quantifiers in the three sorted language, after choosing a splitting of the valuation map.

 \textbf{The Difficulties in Finite Characteristic.} The key to Durhan's proof (as well as any other model completeness theorem for enriched valued fields we are aware of) is a uniqueness statement for spherically complete immediate extensions.
-Example \ref{exa:non-unique-spherically} shows that no statement of this form can hold in positive characteristic, no matter the assumption on the residue field.
+Example \ref{exa:non-unique-spherically} and Corollary \ref{immediate-non-unique} show that no statement of this form can hold in positive characteristic, no matter the assumption on the residue field.

 Durhan's work gives a quantifier elimination result relative to the residue field and the valuation group, after splitting the valuation map.
 In positive characteristic, one must deal with the twisted Artin-Schreier extensions of Example \ref{example-no-qe-charp-wildly-ramified}, which are typical; Corollary \ref{cor-no-qe-relative-tores} shows that elimination of field quantifiers in the three sorted language is impossible in general.